go-air/gini/README.md

 false, but nothing else.
 The SAT problem solves systems of Boolean constraints, called clauses.
 Namely, SAT solvers work on conjunctive normal form problems (CNFs).
 There are many ways to efficiently code arbitrary logic into CNF, so this is not so much a restricting factor.
+Nonetheless, we present CNF and the problem below in a brief self-contained fashion which we find useful.
+Readers interested in more depth should consult Wikipedia, or The Handbook of Satisfiability, or Donald Knuth's latest volume of The Art of Computer Programming.

 ## CNF
 A CNF is a conjunction of clauses